Chinese Painting Course I

 - 4 Gentlemen Painting

 View Education Building (A35) in a larger map

 Materials: Chinese painting uses several tools.
-The Main Tools are brush, ink, rice paper and water; the Support Tools are paint tray, brush washer, painting felt, paperweight, seal, inkpad and so on.
+The main tools are brush, ink, rice paper and water; support tools include a paint tray, brush washer, painting felt, paperweight, seal, inkpad, and so on.
 Students can buy materials at recommended suppliers following consultation with the teacher.
 No items are required for the first lesson.

 - We aim to have a maximum number of 15 students in all our classes.
 If we exceed 15 students, we will try to split classes (depending on availability of teachers and facilities).

 - All classes need a minimum number of students to go ahead.
 If your chosen course does not have sufficient enrolment, it may be postponed to next term or cancelled.
 Should this happen, we will inform you as soon as possible.

 - For legal reasons, we reserve the right to vary courses due to unforeseen circumstances.

 If you have additional enquiries about this course, please contact our Chinese Program coordinator for specific advice.